turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 [MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `wiRenderer::UpdateRenderData()` function.
 This means that their vertex buffer will be animated with compute shaders, and the animated vertex buffer will be used throughout the rest of the frame.

 If the [ArmatureComponent](#armaturecomponent) has less than `SKINNING_COMPUTE_THREADCOUNT` amount of bones, an optimized version of the skinning will be performed that uses shared memory.
 The user can disable this with the `wiRenderer::SetLDSSkinningEnabled()` function if the optimization proves to be worse on the target platform.

+#### Custom Shaders
+Apart from the built in material shaders, the developer can create a library of custom shaders from the application side and assign them to materials.
+The `wiRenderer::RegisterCustomShader()` function is used to register a custom shader from the application.
+The function returns the ID of the custom shader that can be input to the `MaterialComponent::SetCustomShaderID()` function.

+The custom shader is essentially the combination of a [Pipeline State Object](#pipeline-state) for each `RENDERPASS` and a `RENDERTYPE` flag that specifies whether it is to be drawn in a transparent or opaque, or other kind of pass within a `RENDERPASS`.
+The developer is responsible of creating a fully valid pipeline state to render a mesh.
+If a pipeline state is left as empty for a combination of `RENDERPASS` and `RENDERTYPE`, then the material will simply be skipped and not rendered.

 ### wiEnums